ExLupi/PythonAlgorithm/README.md

-This is a library of problems I coded up while taking the Algorithm design and analysis (I and II) classes on Coursera.
+This is a library of problems I coded up while taking the Algorithm Design and Analysis (I and II) classes on Coursera.